 Oregon governor calls raging wildfires "once in a generation event" as blazes tear through Western states

-Nearly 100 major fires continue raging in almost a dozen Western states, claiming lives and wiping out towns in Oregon and Washington.
-Meanwhile, wildfires in California are turning skies eerily orange and brown as firefighters work to snuff out the flames.
+Nearly 100 major wildfires continue raging in almost a dozen Western states, claiming at least seven lives and wiping out towns in Oregon and Washington.
+Meanwhile, blazes in California are turning skies eerily orange and brown as firefighters work to snuff out the flames.

 "This could be the greatest loss of property and life in our state history," said Brown.